otulach/teachers-gitlab/README.md

-# MFF GitLab utilities
+# Teachers GitLab for mass actions on GitLab

-Few helper scripts to setup repositories for students.
+Utilities to help you manage multiple repositories at once.
+Targets teachers that need to manage separate repository for each student and massively fork, clone or upload files to them.

 The script expects a configuration file for Python GitLab format (`config.ini` in the following examples):